 - Completion of 50 secondary and 50 elementary field experience hours (by students in K-12 programs only).

 - Minimum of 100 field experience hours in public schools if student teaching assignment is in a private school (no field experience hours can be waived for teaching experience).

 Qualified students are required to attend a Student Teaching Application Meeting one semester preceding the term they expect to student teach.
-This meeting is held each Fall and Spring Semester on the third Tuesday after the beginning of day classes.
-The specific dates are published through University Relations via print and digital media mechanisms.
+This meeting is held each Fall and Spring Semester.
+The specific dates are published via print and digital media mechanisms.
 Students who do not meet application deadlines must reapply the following semester.

-Students should consult with their advisors to assure that courses are appropriately chosen to enhance the student teaching experience without detracting from it.
+Students should consult with their advisor or department chair to assure that courses are appropriately chosen to enhance the student teaching experience without detracting from it.
 Qualified students are required to attend a Student Teaching Application Meeting one semester preceding the term they expect to student teach.
-This meeting is held each Fall and Spring Semester on the third Tuesday after the beginning of day classes.
-The specific dates are published through University Relations via print and digital media mechanisms.
+This meeting is held each Fall and Spring Semester.
+The specific dates are published via print and digital media mechanisms.
 Students who do not meet application deadlines must reapply the following semester.